 - I like the way the game is designed as a puzzle.
-And I don’t just mean a puzzle in a sense how you’re going to get through your turn.
-I mean a puzzle how you’re going to get through the whole map, collect enough fame, skills, actions, and units.
+And I don’t just mean a puzzle in a sense of how you’re going to get through your turn.
+I mean a puzzle about how you’re going to get through the whole map, collect enough fame, skills, actions, and units.
 And time it so, that you get to those cities just in time and strong enough to take them down.
 Hats off to the designer, this is superbly balanced and it shows they have done a lot of testing.

 - There is an element of luck involved in the beginning.
 If you get lucky with your hand and map tiles to get an early tower/keep/dungeon etc, this will only compound later on and you’ll have an easy game. (my game with Tovak)

 - Contrary – if your starting hand/map is not favorable, you’ll have a lot of difficulties coming back from that (my game with Goldyx), particularly if you lack experience.

-- One thing I don’t like about the game is that characters are not different enough.
+- One thing I don’t like about the game is that the characters are not different enough.
 OK, they each have their skillset and some special actions, but you all build them in a similar direction.
 I understand that this is because of competitive scenarios – to give all players similar chances of winning, but for solo play, it’s not ideal.
-For that reason, I have decided to not tale other player’s skills from the common skill area.
+For that reason, I have decided to not take other player’s skills from the common skill area.